gpetrofski/Event-Driven-Architecture-PoT/Labs/Lab_01_Event_Streams/README.md

 You can keep the default of **a week**.

-> Click **Next**
+6. Click **Next**

 ![Replication](resources/Replication.png)

+> [!NOTES]
-To improve availability and resiliency, each topic can be replicated onto multiple brokers.
+> To improve availability and resiliency, each topic can be replicated onto multiple brokers.
 For each partition, one of the brokers is the leader, and the other brokers are the followers.

 You can select **Replication factor: 1, Minimum in-sync replicas: 1** for the purpose of this lab.